fbpx

 Novena

 Novena is located in central Singapore, just a few kilometres from the busy Orchard Road shopping belt.
-Named after the Novena Church, it comprises a mixture of high-rise condominiums and landed properties including GCBs.
-It is considered a popular hub for dining, shopping, and retail.
+Named after the Novena Church, it comprises a mixture of high-rise condominiums and landed properties, including GCBs.
+The property trend in Novena is generally robust, with landed properties holding their value well due to the area’s central location, dining, shopping, and retail amenities.

 One of its main attractions is Velocity@Novena Square, which was rebranded and transformed from the previous Novena Square Shopping Mall into a sports-themed shopping mall.
-The mall now boasts an outdoor basketball court at the entrance and shops include popular retailers like Royal Sporting House and World of Sports.
+The mall now boasts an outdoor basketball court at the entrance and shops, including popular retailers like Royal Sporting House and World of Sports.

-Novena is also widely recognised as a medical hub in Singapore, providing a range of top-quality healthcare services for both the young and the old.
-It is home to several hospitals including Tan Tock Seng Hospital and the Mount Elizabeth Novena Hospital, as well as several specialist centres like the Novena Medical Centre and the National Skin Centre.
+Novena is also widely recognised as a medical hub in Singapore with its many medical facilities that provide a range of top-quality healthcare services for both the young and the old.
+It is home to several hospitals, including Tan Tock Seng Hospital and Mount Elizabeth Novena Hospital, as well as several specialist centres, such as the Novena Medical Centre and the National Skin Centre.

 Newton

-Similar to Novena, Newton is also a bustling district located in the central region of Singapore with several GCBs.
+Similar to Novena, Newton is also a bustling district located in the central region of Singapore with several landed properties, including GCBs.

 Newton’s main attraction is the Newton Hawker Centre, a popular destination for both locals and tourists alike.
 It is home to over 100 food stalls offering a wide variety of food, ranging from Hainanese chicken rice to laksa to satay.